MisterAce/proseformat/README.md

 ## Installation

 Currently, there is no installation package.
+To install this plugin manually, download the latest release from https://github.com/MisterAce/proseformat/releases/ and extract the contents to a temporary directory.
+Copy the contents of the proseformat-x.x directory to `~/.config/sublime-text-3/Packages`

-To install this plugin manually, simply clone this repository to your sublime text packages folder, for example:
+Alternatively, simply clone this repository to the following directory:

 ```
 cd ~/.config/sublime-text-3/Packages